Skip to main content

 end

-Testing your processor
+Test your processor

-This gem provides a test helper for your processor.
+govuk_message_queue_consumer provides a test helper for your processor.

-# eg. spec/queue_consumers/my_processor_spec.rb
+# e.g. spec/queue_consumers/my_processor_spec.rb

 require 'test_helper'